-General appearance: Forelegs straight and upright, front not too wide.
+General appearance: Forearms straight and upright with moderate bladed bone, front not too wide.

 General appearance: Strong.
-Dog able to stand over a lot of ground.
+Dog able to stand naturally over a lot of ground.

 Thighs: Broad across.

-FEET: Very neat, well split up between toes, knuckles well arched, pads thick and strong.
+Hind feet: Oval, well split up between toes, knuckles well arched, pads thick, nails strong.

-GAIT/MOVEMENT: Perfectly free action.
-In profile should move with a long easy stride, maintaining the topline.
-The forelegs should be thrown well forward and low over the ground, hindlegs should come well under the body giving great and powerful drive.
-General movement not to be stilted, high stepping, short or mincing.
+GAIT/MOVEMENT: Should possess great freedom of action.
+In profile should move with a long easy stride whilst holding topline.
+The forelegs should be thrown forward and low over the ground.
+Hind legs should come well under the body giving great propelling power.
+General movement not to look stilted, high stepping, short or mincing.
 True coming and going.